Mr. Loverman

-"Mr. Loverman" is a song by Jamaican dancehall artist Shabba Ranks.
-It was written by Ranks, Mikey Bennett and Hopeton Lindon.
-The song was released in 1992 and 1993 as a single, reaching number 40 on the US Billboard Hot 100 and number three on the UK Singles Chart, as well as the top 20 in France, Germany and Ireland.
-Its music video was directed by Fab 5 Freddy.
-Q Magazine featured "Mr. Loverman" in their list of the "1001 Best Songs Ever" in 2003.
+"Mr. Loverman" is a song by Jamaican dancehall artist Shabba Ranks, released in 1992 as a single by Epic Records.
+It reached number 40 on the US Billboard Hot 100 and number three on the UK Singles Chart, as well as becoming a top-20 hit in France, Germany and Ireland.
+The song was written by Ranks, Mikey Bennett and Hopeton Lindon.
+The music video for the song was directed by Fab 5 Freddy.
+Spex included "Mr. Loverman" in their "The Best Singles of the Century" list in 1999, and Q Magazine featured it in their list of the "1001 Best Songs Ever" in 2003.

 Origin of song

 The song first appeared as "Champion Lover" by Deborahe Glasgow.
 Ranks then versioned "Champion Lover" under the new title "Mr. Lover Man", with Deborahe Glasgow the featured female lead.
 This version appeared on his Rappin' with the Ladies album in 1988.
 Glasgow's illness and subsequent early death led to the song being re-recorded for release as a single, this time with Chevelle Franklyn as the featured singer.

 The version featuring Chevelle Franklyn was originally released in 1992 with the David Morales remix promoted as the main version, when it charted in a modest position on the UK Singles Chart, but after being re-released in 1993, when dancehall music was starting to enjoy mainstream popularity, the track rose to number three on the UK Singles Chart and remains his biggest hit single to date.

 This track also features the first time he used his trademark cry "Shabba!", using the sampled vocals of Maxi Priest from the track "Housecall" on Ranks' 1991 album As Raw As Ever.
+The song also contains a sample of the 1973 single “Impeach the President” by The Honeydrippers.